 In order for your business to grow and become more efficient, it is crucial to adopt a mindset that embraces strategies which decrease time spent addressing unplanned job events.
 Your business must reach a place where you feel comfortable handing over control of a project to your capable staff, and you are confident that they will deliver a quality service to your customers.

-Many trades entrepreneurs have a consistent method for carefully considering and calculating project components such as time & materials (if you don’t, click here to download our standardized estimating system).
+Many trades entrepreneurs have a consistent method for carefully considering and calculating project components such as time & materials (if you don’t, click at the bottom of the article to download our standardized estimating system).
 However, many forget to consider project intangibles, that have the ability to make or break the success of a job.

 At Breakthrough Academy, we’ve worked with hundreds of fast growing and successful companies, and it’s become clear to us that the majority of problems that arise during a project can be avoided when a clear communication plan is developed for each project when planning for it.
 Every communication plan should outline a system which ensures that the right conversations will happen during the initial meeting(s) with a client, and that the staff are clear on how to execute the project at a high level of quality.